indieweb/webmention-client-ruby/USAGE.md

 webmention-client-ruby avoids raising exceptions when making HTTP requests.
 As noted above, a `Webmention::ErrorResponse` should be returned in cases where an HTTP request triggers an exception.

-When crawling the supplied URL, `Webmention.mentioned_urls` _may_ raise a `NoMethodError` if:

-- a `Webmention::ErrorResponse` is returned, or
-- the response is of an unsupported MIME type.
+When crawling the supplied URL, `Webmention.mentioned_urls` _may_ raise a `NoMethodError` if a `Webmention::ErrorResponse` is returned, or the response is of an unsupported MIME type.